HaxeExtension/extension-gamecenter/README.md

 ==========
 [![Build Status](https://travis-ci.org/openfl/gamecenter.png)](https://travis-ci.org/openfl/gamecenter)

-Apple GameCenter
-Provides an access to gamecenter (iOS, Mac) for OpenFL projects, using a common API.
+Provides an access to Apple GameCenter (iOS, Mac) for OpenFL projects using a common API.

 Installation
 ------------

     haxelib install gamecenter
-    lime rebuild gamecenter ios

 Then in a project file add:

     <haxelib name="gamecenter" />

-Trouble Shooting
+Troubleshooting
 ----------------

 If you are running on iOS 8.0 or greater you will need to manually enable Sandbox or else Authorization will fail.